miguelverweij/PowerPlatformChallenge/index.md

-### Welcome
+## Welcome

-Good to see you here!
-The Power Platform Challenge is here so you can grow your skills on this amazing low-code platform.
+What a lovely surprise to see you here!
+The Power Platform Challenge is created for those interested in improving their low-code skills.

+## Challenges
-Each month there will be a new challenge waiting for you.
-It ranges all over the Power Platform, so expect some challenges in areas you might not be familiar with, yet.
+Each month I will share a new challenge.
+The challenges range all over the Power Platform.
+For some challenges we also use supporting software outside the Power Platform.
+All for you to get familiar with the wide range of tools and features that are helpful for you as a low-code developer.

-### Before you start
-It is highly recommended to use a sandbox tenant for these challenges.
-This gives you all the control over your tenant and any restrictions due to an organization policy will not be limiting.
-Just [join](https://developer.microsoft.com/en-us/microsoft-365/dev-program) the Microsoft Developer Program for free and all this sweetness will be yours.
+## Sharing is caring
+For each challenge there is a seperate GitHub discussion board available.
+Here you can ask for guidance if needed, or share your approach on solving the challenge.
+For those who have an idea for a challenge, please share it in the [Challenge ideas](https://github.com/miguelverweij/PowerPlatformChallenge/discussions/2) discussion board and maybe your idea will become a challenge.